-Premium and Basic members get access to our PDF maps and cue sheets for any route that has cues.
+Premium members get access to our PDF maps and cue sheets for any route that has cues.
 These are great for navigation if you don’t have a GPS unit or smartphone, or to pass out to riders participating in an Event or Club ride.

 If you didn’t know, there is a distinction between a Route and a Ride.
 Rides are recorded with your GPS, smartphone, etc., whereas a Route is planned using our website.
 Only Routes have cue sheets, though you can turn a Ride you recorded into a Route with a cue sheet by checking out this related article: